mbilasco/lmpForReview/README.md

       - ...
 ```

 Dataset have to be structured as indicated earlier.
-Besides for, each sequence landmarks for the first frame of the video need to be provided in the following format :
+Besides for, each sequence landmarks for all frames of the video need to be provided in the following format :

 ```
+sequence_no ; x1 ; y1 ; x2 ; y2 ; ... ; x68 ; y68 # corresponding to the 1st frame of the sequence
+sequence_no ; x1 ; y1 ; x2 ; y2 ; ... ; x68 ; y68 # corresponding to the 2nd frame of the sequence
-sequence_no ; x1 ; y1 ; x2 ; y2 ; ... ; x68 ; y68
+sequence_no ; x1 ; y1 ; x2 ; y2 ; ... ; x68 ; y68 # corresponding to the 3rd frame of the sequence
+...
 ```

 An example is provided here : https://nextcloud.univ-lille.fr/index.php/s/PBN2dYbkGei7fGZ